 Sand and Musset story of a love passion

-published on 28 June 2017 in News of the hotel Les Plumes
+Published on 20 September 2017 in News of the hotel Les Plumes

 George Sand and Alfred de Musset: two passionate people and two names that evoke the spirit of passion and romance.
 Les Plumes Hotel invites you to explore the love and romance of this mythical couple.
 Welcome to the “George and Alfred" room.

 George Sand, whose real name was Aurore Dupin, was a woman with a passion for romantic literature.
 After a childhood in the countryside, she published her first novels while she was still very young, and through them claimed the right of women to enjoy freedom and passion.
 In defiance of convention, she chose to take a male pseudonym and dress as a man to enter places that were forbidden to her as a woman.
 In June 1833, aged 29, this great seductress met Alfred de Musset, a handsome and cultivated young man from a middle class family, during a dinner.
 An inveterate seducer and womaniser, he was friends with Hugo, Vigny and Mérimée.
 The pair shared a passion for writing and George Sand was intrigued by this uncommonly intelligent young man.

 Romantic and desperate, George and Alfred embody the exaltation of love.